EJEP/rpi-xmas/small_rgb_tree/small_rgb_tree.md

 | 4            | +5V     |
 | 6            | Ground  |
 | 12           | GPIO 18 |

+TODO: Circuit diagram.

+Looks like the diode is to drop the power down a bit from 5V so that the LEDs can communicate with the pi over 3.3V logic.
+Need to see if this works with Arduino.

 # How to use
 ## Raspberry Pi